 Value-added tax (VAT)

 Supplies of goods and services to individuals and legal entities subject to VAT and established in EU countries (intra-Community supplies) are exempt from VAT (zero rated).
-Exports of goods and certain services to non-EU countries are also exempt (zero rated).
+Exports of goods and services connected to exports to non-EU countries are also exempt (zero rated).

 With the following exceptions, real estate leases are generally exempt from VAT.
-Lease contracts for shopping centres and logistics centres may be subject to VAT on the condition that the taxable person opts for the submission to taxation of the leasing right.
+Commercial leases and lease contracts for shopping centres and logistics centres may be subject to VAT on the condition that the taxable person opts for the submission to taxation of the leasing right.
 Additionally, a right to elect to subject leases of property used for the exercise of professional activities, either independently or as part of mixed contracts, to VAT applies.

 Moreover, by virtue of Law 4334/2015, for transactions exceeding 3,000 euros (EUR) between entrepreneurs that are obligatorily settled through the use of a professional bank account or bank cheque and for transactions exceeding EUR 500 between entrepreneurs and individuals that are obligatorily settled through the use of a credit or debit card or e-banking or bank deposit or a bank cheque, the intermediary bank is obligated to withhold the relevant VAT amount corresponding to the total amount of the transactions and to pay said VAT directly to the Greek state within five days from said payment, by issuing the respective certificate on the collected amount of VAT to VATable persons.
 Banks should not charge any fee or other charges for the implementation of the above-mentioned services.
 The above provision is known as the ‘VAT split payment’ provision.